wireapp/helm-charts/charts/smallstep-accomp/README.md

 - A reverse-proxy for Certificate Revocation List (CR) distribution endpoints to federating smallstep servers
-- Smallstep server configuration for the End-to-End Identity setup
+- Configuration for the smallstep server for the End-to-End Identity setup

 ## Reverse-proxy for CRL distribution points